UW-Madison-DoIT/myuw-smart-widget-creator/README.md

 `mvn install jetty:run-war`

-Point your browser at http://localhost:8080 and you'll see the familiar My UW frame.
+Point your browser at http://localhost:8080 and you'll see the familiar My UW frame with the widget creator.

 #### Running on Codenvy